truecharts/public/docs/common/values/hostNetwork.md

 ## key: hostNetwork

+Info:

 - Type: `boolean`
 - Default: `false`
 - Helm Template: ❌

+Can be defined in:

+- `.Values`.hostNetwork

+---

-Binds container to the host's network
+Binds container to the host's network stack

 > All services will be forced to `ClusterIP` when `hostNetwork` is enabled,
-> to avoid port conflicts with services requesting the same ports.
+> to avoid port conflicts with services requesting the same ports as the container.

 Examples: